 - Symmetrical joint involvement tends to occur in systemic syndromes such as RA, SLE, viral arthritis and drug/serum sickness reactions.

-- In asymmetrical joint involvement consider gout, psoriatic arthritis, reactive arthritis.
+- In asymmetrical joint involvement consider gout, psoriatic arthritis, and reactive arthritis.

 - Extra-articular symptoms should be asked about and can aid diagnosis.
 The eyes, parotid glands, skin, mouth, genitals and muscles can all be affected by rheumatological diagnoses.

-- Take a full drug history - some drugs can cause a lupus-like syndrome and there have been reports of polyarthralgia associated with omeprazole and moxifloxacin.
+- Take a full drug history - some drugs (eg, hydralazine, procainamide, quinidine and minocycline) can cause a lupus-like syndrome and there have been reports of a variety of drugs associated with polyarthralgia (eg, moxifloxacin).

-- Are there any symptoms of abdominal or respiratory disease?
+- Are there any other associated presenting symptoms - eg, abdominal or respiratory disease?

 - Check temperature.